In books we trust

 Since it was founded in Florence in 1985 by Mario Curia, soon supported by Sandra Rosi, Mandragora has been specialising in illustrated books, art publications and exhibition catalogues, photographic volumes, guidebooks and essays, books for children, art-books.
 In the Florentine cathedral complex Mandragora now runs the bookshops of the Crypt of Santa Reparata, Giotto’s Campanile and the Opera di Santa Maria del Fiore Museum.

-The internationality and the sensitivity to the Florentine artistic view are our principles: the biggest part of our volumes is in fact translated in at least four languages and generates from solid relationships with important institutions of the city built through the years.
+The internationality and the sensitivity to the Florentine artistic view are our principles: the biggest part of our volumes is in fact translated in at least four languages and generates from solid relationships with important institutions built through the years.

 Mandragora stands out for the production of high quality books, that are the result of a great attention given to texts and images and of a constant dialogue with the authors.
 In the contemporary context, characterized by a real “hurry of production”, our wish is first of all to maintain alive the role of the publishing house as a bridge between culture and the readers.